 A Board member may “step down” from their position to speak against a Board recommendation but may not vote as a Full Member delegate.

-A Full Member placed into the Inactive Member category shall not be entitled to vote.
+A Full Member and Continental Federation Member placed into the Inactive Member category shall not be entitled to vote.

 Sector Voting